OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 You don’t need to understand the details behind each clustering method to apply them successfully to your data.

-The order in which these methods are presented in the interface and on this page is the order we recommend - starting with the most strict rules and moving to the most lax, which require more human supervision to apply correctly.
+The order in which these methods are presented in the interface and on this page is the order we recommend - starting with the most strict rules and moving to the laxest, which require more human supervision to apply correctly.

 The clustering pop-up window offers you two categories of clustering methods: 6 different key collision clustering methods and 2 nearest neighbour clustering methods.
 - [Key Collision](#key-collision)

   The Key Collision category is itself subcategorized by [phonetic](#phonetic-clustering) or not-phonetic clustering.